casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_rfdc.md

 `{I3, I2, I1, I0}` and  `m01_axis_tdata` with quadrature data ordered
 `{Q3, Q2, Q1, Q0}`.
 When configured in `Real` digital output mode the second
 digit is `0` for the first ADC and `2` for the second.
-With the snapshot block configured to capture `2^14` `128-bit` words this is a total of `2^16` samples for the one port.
+With the snapshot block configured to capture `2^14` `128-bit` words this is a total of `2^16` complex samples for the one port.

 Next, we're just going to leave write enable high, so add a blue Xilinx constant block (`Xilinx Blockset->Basic Elements->Constant`), connect it to the snapshot `we` port, and configure it as follows: